laravel-workflow/laravel-workflow.github.io/docs/features/timers.md

 To use timers, you can use the `WorkflowStub::timer($seconds)` method within your workflow.
 This method returns a `Promise` that will be resolved after the specified number of seconds have passed.

-Here is an example of using a timer in a workflow:
+Here is an example of using a timer:

 ```php
 use Workflow\WorkflowStub;